BrittaRude/BrittaRude.github.io/inputs_code/_posts/2021-07-11-publish-jupyter-notebook-on-github-pages.md

 This then creates a *notebook.md* file with the markdown text of our blog post.
 Additionally, it creates a folder called *notebook_folder* with all images of the blogpost.

 Lastly, upload the *notebook.md* file to the *_posts* folder of your github page.
 You will also need to adjust the source code for your images.
-Therefore, upload the *notebook_folder* to the *images* folder of your github pages repository.
+Therefore, upload the *notebook_folder* to the *images* folder of your github pages repository. [*Picture by Roman Synkevych*]